 Banana Bread

 This little buddy is Apple Blossom’s single 2023 buckling, born on 3/7/2023.
 F4 with Gopher ears, this little buckling has what looks to be a sturdy front end.
-He’s disbudded and ready to wean if you’d like for him to come to your farm.
+He’s disbudded and ready to come to your farm, or available for stud services.

 Speaking of stud service, we currently have several bucks available.
 Coordinate with us before kidding season so that we can have a plan, and a discussion about herd management and disease testing.
 Once your doe is in standing heat, bring her by for a visit.
 If she’s ready, it will take about 5 minutes in the driveway.
 The fee is $50, which trust me, is a much better option than keeping a stinky buck around during the rut season!